Alcohol Rehab in Los Angeles, California: Personalized Care for Lasting Recovery

 • Alcohol misuse

-• Consumption that harms you or others around you
+• Consumption of alcohol that harms you or others around you

 • Includes binge drinking and heavy drinking